kitamura-felipe/dcmtag2table/README.md

 # dcmtag2table
-Code to generate a Pandas DataFrame with a custom list DICOM tags from a folder containing DICOM files.
+Code to generate a Pandas DataFrame with a custom list of DICOM tags from a folder containing DICOM files.
-It can be used to perform series selection, generation of new UIDs, and dumping of unique values of DICOM tags to expedite manual PHI check.
+It can be used to perform series selection, generation of new UIDs, and dumping of unique values of DICOM tags to expedite manual PHI checks.

+Thanks to Errol Colak for envisioning the algorithm to dump unique values.

 ## Usage